trailofbits/algo/README.md

 * user.key: User Private Key
 * user.mobileconfig: Apple Profile
 * user.p12: User Certificate and Private Key (in PKCS#12 format)
-* user.ssh.pem (optional): SSH authorized_key file

 ## Setup an SSH Tunnel

-If you turned on the optional SSH tunneling role, then local user accounts will be created for each user in `config.cfg`.
-None of these user accounts will have shell access and their SSH tunneling options are limited.
-This was done to ensure that users have the least access required to tunnel through the server.
+If you turned on the optional SSH tunneling role, then local user accounts will be created for each user in `config.cfg` and an SSH authorized_key file will be in the `config` directory (user.ssh.pem).
+SSH user accounts do not have shell access and their tunneling options are limited.
+This is done to ensure that users have the least access required to tunnel through the server.

-Make sure to access the server using 'ssh -N' for any limited accounts.
+Make sure to access the server using 'ssh -N' with these limited accounts.

 ## Adding or Removing Users